manniecobham/Event-Mgt/README.md

-# Leave-Request
+# Event-Mgt
-Leave request PowerApps application.
+Event Management PowerApps application.
 PowerApps application for Office 365.
 Used to track event schedules and activities.
 Replaces the excessive tasks on janitors and other handy jobs.